raymond-1227/input-form/README.md

 # Input Form

 ## About
-Just a input form tempate that looks like Google authentication prompt!
+Just an input form tempate that looks like Google authentication prompt!

 ## Example Template